-During operation, if the parent peer terminates, one of the child peers assumes the role of parent peer with no interruption of service.
+During operation, if the parent peer terminates, one of the child peers assumes the role of parent peer.
 When you restart the former parent peer, it restarts as a child peer instead of the parent peer.
 The new parent peer remains the parent until that peer is restarted.